-The Home Performance Extensible Markup Language (HPXML) is an open data standard created to support a growing industry by facilitating communication and the exchange of information and data on residential building and energy performance.
-HPXML is published by the Building Performance Institute and managed by a diverse group of industry experts in program administration, implementation, software development, research, and government.
+The Home Performance Extensible Markup Language (HPXML) is an open data standard published by the Building Performance Institute (BPI), a nonprofit standards setting organization for the residential energy efficiency industry.
+HPXML was created by a diverse group of stakeholders to support the growth of the residential energy efficiency industry by facilitating communication and the exchange of information and data on residential building and energy performance.

 Benefits of Standardization